-Visualize the clipped mesh in XY plan.
+Visualize the clipped mesh in YZ plan.

 Create a group containing only the HardEndosperm material.
-Set the Mesh Quality to Medium for this group and, in the Boundary layer field, set the Layer Thickness to 0.4 and the Layer Cell Size to 0.2.
+Set the Mesh Quality to Medium for this group, disable the Fast Meshing in Global Parameters, and in the Boundary layer field, set the Layer Thickness to 0.4 and the Layer Cell Size to 0.2.

-Note: to measure the layer thickness which is suitable for your data, you may go back to the project room, attach an orthoslice to your label field and measure a given thickness using a line measure.
+Note: to measure the layer thickness which is suitable for your data, you may go back to the Project Workroom, attach an orthoslice to your label field and measure a given thickness using a line measure.